AndreMikulec/azwTOazw3/meta/OTHER.md

      https://ci.appveyor.com/project/USERNAME/azwtoazw3/build/artifacts
   2. Download the books.7z file artifact
   3. On that same web page, DELETE THAT artifact
-  4. On the local desktop use 7-zip to extract from the books.7z folders, files, the new .awz3 files
+  4. On the local desktop use 7-zip to extract from the books.7z folders and files, the new .awz3 files
   5. Use Calibre (or other software), to read those .awz3 files